by Nebula Haze & Sirius Fourside

 Your cannabis plant may show signs of a calcium deficiency if the pH at the roots is too low.
 That is because when the pH of your root zone is too acidic, your cannabis cannot properly absorb calcium through its roots.
 Therefore the first step is to ensure that you have the correct pH for your growth medium.
 Learn more about pH and cannabis.

 Too low pH is the MOST common reason for a calcium deficiency to appear

 Please note: After a calcium deficiency is cleared up, the problem (brown spots and unhealthy new leaves) will stop appearing on new growth, usually within a week.
 Please note that leaves which have been damaged by a calcium deficiency will probably not recover or turn green, so you want to pay attention to new growth for signs of recovery.

 - In soil, calcium is best absorbed by the roots in the 6.2 – 7.0 pH range (in soil, it’s generally recommended to keep the pH between 6.0 – 7.0, but calcium specifically tends to be best absorbed above 6.2)

-- In hydro, calcium is best absorbed by the roots in the 6.2 – 6.5 pH range (in hydro, it’s generally recommended to keep the pH between 5.5 – 6.5, but calcium specifically tends to be best absorbed above 6.2)
+- In coco or hydro, calcium is best absorbed by the roots in the 6.2 – 6.5 pH range (in coco/hydro, it’s generally recommended to keep the pH between 5.5 – 6.5, but calcium specifically tends to be best absorbed above 6.2)